 The need for cybersecurity has grown exponentially, which has been a boost for providers such as Bugcrowd.
 Bugcrowd was the first of what is now a number of firms who engage crowds of “ethical hackers” on a freelance/gig economy basis.
-The key aim through crowdsourcing cybersecurity expertise is to identify clients’ IT system weaknesses on an on-demand basis before any malevolent hackers find them.
+The key aim through crowdsourcing cybersecurity expertise, using ethical hackers, is to identify clients’ IT system weaknesses on an on-demand basis before any malevolent hackers find them.

 The reason is of course that the Covid-pandemic forced remote working upon many people who have been connecting to company files and data, and video conferencing with colleagues and clients, on domestic broadband connections which are less secure than in the office.
 Cybercriminals recognize that many data security measures are insufficiently robust, and “script kiddies” (junior hackers with less technical skills) are finding many opportunities to improve their skills by testing out cyberattack packages on a variety of organizations.

 We were fortunate that Casey Ellis, Bugcrowd’s Australian founder and current Chairman/CTO, was able to find time to field some questions for us.

 Bugcrowd pioneered crowdsourcing cybersecurity.
 Could you briefly explain how it operates?
 And what did you see first in the power of using a crowd that others did not?